Encoder-Free Human Motion Understanding via Structured Motion Descriptions: Method Details

 Table~\ref{tab:smd_vocab} lists the descriptive phrase that appears verbatim in the SMD text for each global trajectory axis and joint angle.
 The anatomical paraphrase in parentheses (e.g., ``raising thigh'' for hip flexion, ``bending arm'' for elbow flexion) makes each quantity immediately interpretable to an LLM relying on its pretrained world knowledge of human body mechanics, without any learned alignment.

 A complete All-26 SMD example for the motion ``a person waves with his right hand'' is shown in Figure~\ref{fig:smd_all26}.
-The full text contains 87 lines covering all 13 body part groups: most joints are static (gray), while the Right Shoulder and Left Right show active movement patterns (red/blue/orange) corresponding to the waving action.
+The full text contains 87 lines covering all 13 body part groups: most joints are static (gray), while the Right Shoulder and Right Elbow show active movement patterns (red/blue/orange) corresponding to the waving action.
+For the Top-$K$ variant of SMD, joints are ranked by the peak-to-trough range $\max_t \theta_k^{(t)} - \min_t \theta_k^{(t)}$ over the motion, and the $K$ joints with the largest ranges are kept.